githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/4-configure-github-copilot.md

 Therefore, for any code fragment suggested by Copilot developers will get:

-- An inventory of similar code found in GitHub public repositories.
+- An inventory of similar code found in GitHub public repositories
 - The ability to sort that inventory by repository license, commit date, etc.

 Using this information, you can find inspiration from other codebases, discover documentation, and almost certainly gain confidence that this fragment is appropriate to use in your project.

 Here are the steps to enable or disable the filter:

-- In the upper-right corner of any page, click your profile photo, then click **Settings**.
+1. In the upper-right corner of any page, click your profile photo, then click **Settings**
-- In the left sidebar, click **GitHub Copilot**.
+2. In the left sidebar, click **GitHub Copilot**
-- Under **Suggestions** matching public code, select the dropdown menu, then click **Allow** to allow suggestions matching public code, or **Block** to block suggestions matching public code.
+3. Under **Suggestions** matching public code, select the dropdown menu, then click **Allow** to allow suggestions matching public code, or **Block** to block suggestions matching public code
-- To confirm your new settings, click **Save**.
+5. To confirm your new settings, click **Save**

 ### Enabling or disabling telemetry